wassson/tailor/README.md

   * Implement something similar to ```.gitignore``` to improve performace.
 3. Retrieval Augmented Generation
   * Implement RAG (with Pinecone?) to provide Tailor with additional context from the codebase it is installed on.

+## Enterprise

+I am working on a more robust team solution as well.
+If you are interested in discussing possible solutions for specific use cases, please email me at ```austin@fgai.dev```.